eastgenomics/eggd_somalier_workflow/README.md

 ## What are the limitations of this workflow?

-The x_het call threshold to predict female sex phenotype is currently set to 70 which is the case where all SNPs of X chromosome are present.
+The x_het call threshold to predict female sex phenotype is currently set to 70 which is the case where all SNPs of X chromosome (required for somalier to extract) are present.
 If this is not the case, then this threshold should be amended appropriately to the number of SNP probes present for the assay.